Say hello to the best pumpkin risotto, with practically no stirring necessary. We’re about to change your risotto-makin’ world!

 - Vegetable broth – When it comes to cooking risotto, a high-quality broth is really important.
 The Simply Nature Organic Vegetable Broth from ALDI is my favorite.

-- Arborio rice – The high-starch, short-grain Italian rice typically used in risotto dishes.
+- Arborio rice – This high-starch, short-grain Italian rice is typically used in risotto dishes.
 Arborio rice is very readily available in the rice & grains aisle in most grocery stores.
 Carnaroli rice is another common variety of rice used in risotto.
 Use whichever you love most.

 - Onion & garlic – Plain & simple!

-- Parmesan – Use freshly grated Parmigiano, if you want to take your risotto to the next level!
+- Parmesan – Use freshly grated Parmigiano to take your risotto to the next level!

 The miracle of this pumpkin risotto recipe lies in the no-stir cooking method.
-Traditionally, risotto achieves its signature creamy texture by having been stirred continuously over a longer period of time.
-This easy pumpkin risotto recipe strips almost all of the stirring out of the process, cooking the rice with a gradual simmer & steam instead.
+Traditionally, continuous stirring over a long period of time yields risotto’s signature creamy texture.
+This easy pumpkin risotto recipe strips almost all of the stirring out of the process, instead, cooking the rice with a gradual simmer & steam method.

 There are a couple of moving parts, but the process itself is very easy.